 - Semi-private room (or a private room if it is medically necessary)

 - Meals, including special diets

 - Regular nursing services

 - Costs of special care units, such as intensive care or coronary care units

 - Drugs and medications

 - Lab tests

 - X-rays and other radiology services

 - Surgical and medical supplies

 - Appliances, like wheelchairs

 - Operating and recovery room services

 - Physical, occupational, and speech therapy

-- Inpatient substance abuse services
+- Inpatient substance use disorder services

 - Blood, including storage and administration

-- " The plan covers whole blood, packed red cells, and all other parts of blood.
+- The plan covers whole blood, packed red cells, and all other parts of blood.

 The coverage of whole blood and packed red cells begins with the first pint of blood that you need.

 - Physician services

 - Transplants, including corneal, kidney, kidney/pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.

-If you need a transplant, a Medicare-approved transplant center will review your case and decide whether you are a candidate for a transplant.
-Transplant providers may be local or outside of the service area.
-If local transplant providers are willing to accept the Medicare rate, then you can get your transplant services locally or outside the pattern of care for your community.
-If Commonwealth Care Alliance provides transplant services outside of pattern of care for your community and you choose to get your transplant there, we will arrange or pay for lodging and travel costs for you and one other person.
+- If you need a transplant, a Medicare-approved transplant center will review your case and decide whether you are a candidate for a transplant.